abin-in/custom-gitignore-hub/README.md

 They can be copied and used in any project if needed.

-## File Naming Format
-The file names follow a simple format (examples):
+## Repository Structure
+Each template lives inside its own folder, and the ignore rules are stored in that folder’s `.gitignore` file.
+Examples:

+- `Android-Studio/.gitignore`
-- `AndroidStudio-Custom.gitignore`
+- `Arduino/.gitignore`
-- `Arduino-Custom.gitignore`
+- `WebDev/.gitignore`

-All files are placed directly in the main folder.
+This keeps every template ready to copy as-is while keeping the repo tidy.

 ## Usage
-Choose the `.gitignore` file that matches your project type.
+Choose the folder that matches your project type, then copy its `.gitignore` into the root of your project (rename only if you need more than one template in the same repo).

-Before using, rename the file to `.gitignore` and place it in the root folder of your project.

 Modify the contents based on your own requirements.